Ellie-Coding/google-one-tap-drive/README.md

 # Description
-Demo project for the new Google OneTapSignin linking it to an OAuth Google Drive request.
+Demo project for the new Google OneTapSignIn linking it to an OAuth Google Drive request.

 This code combines the benefits of the more modern One-Tap-UI with the Google Drive REST interface.
 Note that authentication and authorization are currently handled sequentially right away.
 You can split that code up easily

 # Working
-- One-Tap-Signin
+- One-Tap-SignIn
-- Legacy-Signin
+- Legacy-SignIn
 - Drive string file upload
 - Drive string file download